Solo Project · Roslyn Compiler · Unity · C#

 4. Detecting the User's Class

-Once the in-memory DLL is created, the trainer searches for the first class that extends MonoBehaviour.
-This becomes the script that will run inside the game world.
+Once the in-memory DLL is ready, I search it for the first class that extends MonoBehaviour.
+That becomes the live script running inside the game world — a simple reflection step that lets beginners write natural Unity-style code without any wrapper boilerplate.

 Detecting MonoBehaviour